mmgen/mmgen-wallet/doc/wiki/Test-Suite.md

 Make sure the [Bitcoin Cash Node][cnd], [Litecoin][ld] and [Monero][md]
 daemons are installed on your system.

-Install [Parity, Geth and the ETH Python requirements][oe], optionally the [Solidity compiler][sc], and [the XMR Python requirements][xr] as described on the Altcoin-and-Forkcoin-Support page.
+Install [Reth, Geth, Parity and the ETH Python requirements][rg], optionally the [Solidity compiler][sc], and [the XMR Python requirements][xr] as described on the Altcoin-and-Forkcoin-Support page.
+For Ethereum testing in fast mode, Reth may be omitted.

 In addition, you must install the following helper programs and libraries (MSYS2 users can omit Zcash-Mini and leave out `sudo` in commands):